onaio/help/guides/getting-started/_posts/2014-11-12-getting-started.md

 ##### <a name="logging-in"></a>Logging in

 After creating your Ona account, you will immediately be logged into your account.
-You will be required to Sign in for subsequent visits to [ona.io](https://beta.ona.io).
+You will be required to **Sign** in for subsequent visits to [ona.io](https://beta.ona.io).
 Click on the **Sign in** button at the upper right part of the page.
 Enter your account **username** and **password**.

 Then log in by clicking on the **Sign In** button at the bottom.

 ##### <a name="form-design"></a>Form design

-Author surveys using Excel (XLSForms) which Ona automatically converts for friendly mobile and web based data collection.
+Author surveys using Excel [XLSForms](http://xlsform.org/) which Ona automatically converts for friendly mobile and web based data collection.

-To learn how to author XLSForms please visit: [http://xlsform.org/](http://xlsform.org/)
+To learn how to author XLSForms please visit: [http://xlsform.org/](http://xlsform.org/).

-##### <a name="publishing-a-form"></a>Publishing a form
+##### <a name="adding_forms_to_projects"></a>Adding forms to Projects

-Upload the XLSForm to publish the form making it available for download to the phone and for data gathering
+Upload your XLSForm to publish the form to the Project and make it available for download to the phone and for data gathering.

 ##### <a name="the-dashboard"></a>The dashboard

 Ater signing in, you’ll see your main project page.
 A sample project called **Mali** has been pre-loaded into your account.
-This sample project contains a dataset of the Health Facilities and Airports in Mali.
+This sample project contains a dataset of the **Health Facilities** and **Airports** in **Mali**.
 You will have the full project on your main project’s page and you can also download the full Excel survey files for each form.

-Add more content here!

 ##### <a name="collecting-data"></a>Collecting data